slerman12/UnifiedML/README.md

 python Run.py replay.load=true
 ```

-> &#9432; By default, classify tasks are offline (meaning the data size doesn't grow), so you don't have to worry about manually loading or saving replays.
+> &#9432; By default, classify tasks are offline, so you don't have to worry about manually loading or saving replays.
 >
 > Careful, in online RL training, without ```replay.save=true``` a replay, whether new or loaded, will be deleted upon terminate.
 >